 Overview of Services for Faculty

-One of the purposes of the University Writing Center is to provide suppose for instructors of writing courses.
+One of the purposes of the University Writing Center is to provide support for instructors of writing courses.
 Our consultants are qualified to make classroom visits and are happy to provide mini-presentations as you see fit.

 Consultants can give short presentations to classes on any aspect of the writing process from brainstorming to editing.
-They can also give short to extended presentation on the UWC’s hours, locations and services.
+They can also give short to extended presentations on the UWC’s hours, locations and services.
 If you are interested in a presentation on writing or on the UWC, please contact the director, Nikki Caswell (firstname.lastname@example.org).

 We know that we cannot replace your role in assisting students.
 We do not judge comments or grades students may receive, nor do we evaluate assignments or syllabi.
 What we can do is provide students with one-on-one sessions for which your valuable time may not allow.

 We are in the process of making more resources for instructors available online.
 Please check back frequently for updates.

 For now, more information about Writing Intensive courses - including materials for class presentations - is available at the Writing Across the Curriculum web site.